Legal Name Change San Diego County – Process, Steps & Costs

-Legal Name Change In San Diego County
+Legal Name Change in San Diego County

 Getting a legal name change means getting a court order, upon approval.
 A Certified Copy of your Court Order, properly done, will let you change your California and US ID and Official Records to match.
 If you legally change your name in San Diego, the Decree you get will be honored everywhere in the US and all over the world.
-Whether you were born in Diego County, some other state or in a different country, you get your legal name changed in San Diego if you live there now.
+Whether you were born in San Diego County, some other state or in a different country, you get your legal name changed in San Diego if you live there now.
 Legal Name Change is done where you live now, everywhere, regardless of where you were born.

 In San Diego, the process is a little complex and there are extra forms that must be done correctly.
 However, the process in San Diego is solid.
 If you do everything correctly, or have someone help you that knows how, you’ll get a Decree Changing Name honored everywhere.
 And, you’ll get it in a time frame and at a cost that you’re expecting if you’ve done your homework.
 It’s reliable and a trusted process, and that’s a good thing.

 How To Change Your Name in San Diego

 San Diego Name Change Process

 Step 1 – Petition For Name Change in San Diego

 To Petition for Change of Name in San Diego, means to fill out and file a collection of court forms.
 All of those court forms are referred to as a “Petition”, even though 1 of them is actually called a Petition.
 The others have different names and form numbers.
 But, you can’t just complete and turn in the one called Petition.
 You have to have all the required forms and turn them all in at the same time.

 There are 5 different forms you must use to file a Petition for Change of Name anywhere in San Diego (not counting instruction forms).That might mean as many as 15 documents, or more.

 The other 5 used in San Diego are also used everywhere else in California too: